Thibstars/Discord-Bot-Base/README.md

 In order to run the application, one must first add a Discord bot token to `bot.token` in the `token.properties` file.
 **Note that a bot token should never be committed in git!**

-When running directly using `java -jar` you can also pass your token as a first run argument instead.
+When running directly using `java -jar` you can also pass your token as a run argument instead.
 This is also the used approach in the `Dockerfile`.

 ### Docker ###
 When running the application from the `Dockerfile` make sure to add a new `BOT_TOKEN` environment variable with the bot token as value so it can be picked up